akhasoft/Yakhont/README.md

     to alternate classes implementation (e.g. add / modify callbacks in Activities and Fragments) without changing their source code.

-5. Finally, please add to your _AndroidManifest.xml_ something like code snippet below (skip it only if you're not going to use build-in Yakhont cache):
+5. Finally, please add to your _AndroidManifest.xml_ the code snippet below (skip it only if you're not going to use build-in Yakhont cache):

 ```